Imagry

+Imagry is an autonomous driving (AD) technology company that develops HD-mapless artificial intelligence (AI)-based autonomous mobility systems for public transportation.
+The company develops real-time vision-based autonomous driving software for buses, vans, and passenger vehicles, designed to operate without high-definition maps or specialized road infrastructure.
+As of 2026, Imagry has deployed autonomous driving systems for public transportation in Japan, Germany, the United States, and Israel.

 History

 Imagry was founded in 2015 by Adham Ghazali and Majed Jubeh and has been specializing in the automotive sector since 2018.
 At the beginning of 2019, Imagry released its first version of its mapless autonomous driving software.
-Company's first funding was obtained in May 2016.
-To date the company has raised funding of $60M in total.
+The company's first funding was obtained in May 2016.
+To date the company has raised funding of $69.5M in total.

 In 2023, Imagry won a tender to provide the first autonomous bus in Israel, deployed at the largest medical center in the Middle East (Sheba Tel HaShomer City of Health), followed by a second tender win for the first autonomous bus on a public road in Israel.

-The company also partnered with Continental to integrate part of Imagry's technology in the Continental Autonomous Parking solution.
+In 2024, the company began operating the first autonomous bus line in Israel in Nahariya.

 In 2023, the company received the Software Sensor Award from ICA (Innovation Connectivity Autonomous).

-In 2023, Imagry received Frost & Sullivan's the 2023 Enabling Technology Leadership Award - identified as best in class in the European autonomous driving solutions industry.
+In 2023, Imagry received Frost & Sullivan's the 2023 Enabling Technology Leadership Award - identified as best in class in the European autonomous driving solutions industry, and in 2025, it received Frost & Sullivan's Global Customer Value Leadership Award.

+In 2024, Imagry shifted its focus from supplying autonomous driving software to automotive original equipment manufacturers (OEMs) and Tier 1 suppliers for passenger vehicles to developing autonomous driving systems for public transportation.

 Operations

 Imagry specializes in providing mapless driving technologies tailored to enable Level 3-4 autonomous vehicles.
 The company's platform is designed to operate independently of hardware specifications, utilizing high-resolution visible spectrum (VIS) cameras.
 Imagry's software operates in real-time and relies on a vision-based perception network, eliminating the need for high-definition (HD) maps.
+Imagry provides HD-mapless, AI-based autonomous mobility software for public transportation in city centers, rural areas, and operational zones, partnering with bus manufacturers, corporate shuttle agencies, and car-sharing fleets to integrate its software into M1, M2, and M3-category vehicles.

 Imagry operates with headquarters in San Jose, California and an additional development center in Haifa, Israel.
+As of November 2024, the company employed approximately 120 people across both locations.
 Since 2019, it has been operating a fleet of vehicles equipped with its autonomous driving software on public roads in the U.S., Germany, Japan, and Israel.

-Eran Ofir serves as the CEO of Imagry.
+Imagry has also been selected as an autonomous transport system vendor by the transportation operator Transdev.

+As of 2026, Imagry is led by chief executive officer Eran Ofir, and chief technology officer Ilan Shaviv.